 Whilst covering your outdoor furniture may be the simplest option, consider whether you have the space for a garden shed.
-Whilst the simplest option might be a metal shed, Wido also offers a range of compact garden sheds to make the most of smaller outside spaces.
+Whilst the simplest option might be a metal shed, you can also find compact garden sheds to make the most of smaller outside spaces.

 However, if you don’t have room but still want something stylish, consider a garden storage chest which can be padlocked.
 These come in various finishes and sizes and are ideal for storing the smaller items like your cushions and that garden gnome you bought just to annoy your partner.

 Garden storage chests are resistant to low temperatures (remember last year’s snow?!) and if you’re fed up having wardrobes full of Christmas presents you have to watch like a hawk, they provide the perfect place to hide them.
 Come November (yes I’m not very organised), getting clothes out of the wardrobe requires full on surveillance and the moves of a ninja in case the kids are about.
 (Obviously we are doing this to help Santa)…..